SouthCoded/Silverboyz_Writeups/HareKaze2018/Harekaze_farm Writeup/readme.md

 ![strings](pics/strings.PNG)

 Hmm, looks like some animals are listed and their associated sounds are produced.
-Isoroku looks interesting as it's sound hints to the flag.
+Isoroku looks interesting as its sound hints to the flag.
 Let's try some of these strings.

 ![isoroku](pics/isoroku.PNG)